-Are you thinking about renovating or extending your existing home but don’t know if you can afford what you want to do and don’t know where to start?
+Are you thinking about building a new home but don’t know if you can afford what you want to do?

-Are you to scared to sign up a designer or builder because you don’t want to end up paying lots of money in fees to find out that what you want is way above your budget?
+Are you too scared to sign up a designer or builder because you don’t want to end up paying lots of money in fees to find out that what you want is way above your budget?

 It’s a Feasibility Design Review

-So, what ‘s this you might ask?
+So, what is this you might ask?

-Step one was a site meeting for me to see the house and discuss the things the clients like and don’t like, what their dreams are for the house and what changes would they like to make.
+Step one was a site meeting for me to see the house and discuss the things the clients like and don’t like, what their dreams are for the house and what changes they would like to make.

-Option 1 included everything they want.
+Option 1 included everything they wanted.